 To remain eligible for a

-placing in the points competition riders must successfully ride every
+placing in the points competition riders must be official finishers

-hill and finish the final hill within 20 minutes of the first
+as described above and finish the final hill within 20 minutes of the

-time cutoff will retain their points, but will be
+the final hill time cutoff will retain their points, but will be

 ranked below finishers arriving in time.
-Again this year there will be a
+Again this year there will

 points.
 The breakdown will be: